ansible/ansible/docs/docsite/rst/playbooks_loops.rst

 Looping over Filetrees
 ``````````````````````

-``with_filetree`` matches all files in a tree recursively.
-So you can recurse over a tree of files within the task loop, and e.g. template a complete tree of files to a target system with little effort while retaining permissions and ownership.
+``with_filetree`` recursively matches all files in a directory tree, enabling you to template a complete tree of files on a target system while retaining permissions and ownership.

-The ``filetree`` lookup-plugin supports directories, files and symlinks.
-But also SELinux and other file properties.
+The ``filetree`` lookup-plugin supports directories, files and symlinks, including SELinux and other file properties.
 Here is a complete list of what each file object consists of:

 * src
 * root